-ELA I: The Fall semester, second-year Academic Success and Professionalism on-line course is open to all second-year students and mandatory for the following students: (1) any student who matriculated into the College of Law Prior to Fall 2019 whose GPA was below a 2.8 in either of the student's first two semesters of law school; (2) any student who matriculated into the College of Law in Fall 2019 or Winter 2020 whose GPA was below a 3.1 in either of the student's first two semesters of law school; and (3) any student who matriculated into the College of Law in the Fall of 2020 or later whose first-year cumulative GPA was below a 2.75.
+ELA I: The Fall semester, second-year Academic Success and Professionalism on-line course is open to all second-year students and mandatory for the following students: (1) any student who matriculated into the College of Law in Fall 2019 or Winter 2020 whose GPA was below a 3.1 in either of the student's first two semesters of law school;

+and (2) any student who matriculated into the College of Law in the Fall of 2020 or later whose first-year cumulative GPA was below a 2.75.
 Transfer students may be required to take ELA I or ELA II upon transfer to the College of Law at the discretion of the academic dean, but foreign lawyers on the accelerated graduation track are exempted from these courses.

-ELA II: The Winter semester, second year Academic Success and Professionalism online course is open to all second-year students and mandatory for the following students: (1) any student who matriculated prior to Fall 2019 who, after completing their third semester of law school (not including the summer term), or January start student after completing their second semester of law school (not including summer term) does not have a cumulative GPA of 2.8 or above; (2) any student who matriculated into the College of Law in Fall 2019 or Winter 2020 whose first-year cumulative GPA was below a 3.1 and who, after completing the first semester of the second year of law school, does not have a cumulative GPA of 3.1 or above; and (3) any student who matriculated into the College of Law in the Fall 2020 or thereafter whose first year cumulative GPA was below a 2.75 and who after completion the first semester of the second year of law school, does not have a cumulative GPA or a 2.75 or above.
+ELA II: The Winter semester, second year Academic Success and Professionalism online course is open to all second-year students and mandatory for the following students: (1) any student who matriculated into the College of Law in Fall 2019 or Winter 2020 whose first-year cumulative GPA was below a 3.1 and who, after completing the first semester of the second year of law school, does not have a cumulative GPA of 3.1 or above; and (2) any student who matriculated into the College of Law in the Fall of 2020 or thereafter whose first year cumulative GPA was below a 2.75 and any student who after completion of the first semester of the second year of law school, does not have a cumulative GPA of 2.75 or above.
 Transfer students may be required to take ELA I or ELA II upon transfer to NSU Law at the discretion of the academic dean, but foreign lawyers on the accelerated graduation tract are exempted from these courses.